vectordotdev/vector/website/content/en/highlights/2023-11-07-new-linux-repos.md

 ---

 Starting with Vector's `0.34.0` release, the `deb` and `rpm` packages will have a new home at `vector.dev` courtesy of Datadog.

-We'll continue to publish packages to both the new and existing locations through the end of **2023**.
+We will continue to maintain the existing `timber.io` hosting  until **February 28th**, but we **will not** publish future minor release versions to them starting with the next release, `0.35.0`.
+Any patch releases for `0.34.0` will be published to the existing repositories, as well as the new ones.

 {{< warning >}}
-Starting in **2024**, we will stop using `timber.io` and exclusively publish packages to `vector.dev`.
+On February 28th, the `timber.io` package repositories will be decomissioned.
+All future minor releases will only be published to the new `vector.dev` package repositories and not to the `timber.io` repositories.
 {{< /warning >}}

-We aim to make this a seamless transition by providing plenty of time for you to switch repositories, as well as by publishing previous versions of Vector with the new repository as a drop-in replacement, so you don't have to update your Vector version.
+We aim to make this a seamless transition by providing time for you to switch repositories, as well as by publishing previous versions of Vector with the new repository as a drop-in replacement, so you don't have to update your Vector version at the same time.

 If you have any questions or concerns don't hesitate to reach out on [Discord] or [Discussions]!